The Alluring Charm and Beauty of the Greek Isles

 Crete is one of the largest Greek islands and is a favorite family adventure site.
 The island has seen the rule of civilizations ranging from the Romans to the Turks, contributing to various architectural styles.

 Lasithi, in the eastern part of the island, features lush forests that contrast the otherwise rocky landscape.
-The White Mountains get their name from the natural limestone and host the nine-mile-long Samaria Gorge.
+The White Mountains, which get their name from the natural limestone, host the nine-mile-long Samaria Gorge.
+Crete’s beaches feature beautiful white sand, which helps provide a lovely atmosphere for water activities.
+These beaches also have beautiful coves that are worthy of exploration.

 Milos